Kawthara-M/Cat-ch-it/README.md

 ## Description

 A cat themed game to catch fallen items; good & bad ones each with corresponding effect on score.
 Minus score leads to game over.
 The speed of falling items increases along with the score.
+Support to touchable devices was considered within development.
 <br>
 | Deployed version of **[Cat-ch-It](https://cat-ch-it.surge.sh/)** |